Self-Drive: New Chitose Airport to Niseko Ski Resort

 It turns out that early December was still a little too warm, so the lower slopes were not open yet (take a wild guess where the beginner slopes were located).
 The only slopes that were open were the ones located higher up on the mountain.
 It still didn’t register in my mind how difficult the mountain could be, so I took the gondola up the mountain.
 And it just kept going higher and higher and higher.
 Pretty soon I was at the middle of the mountain, staring up at the ski slopes, with my jaw dropped, watching skiers fly down the slopes.
 I was terrified.
 I was thinking that there was no way in hell I would make it out of this trip alive.

 I walked over to a staff member, and embarrassingly asked where the easiest slope on the mountain was.
 He pointed me out to the “Shirakaba” and “Center” trails, telling me that Center was easier.
 This may just be a personal opinion, but Shirakaba was definitely easier.
 Center starts out with a very steep slope that would make any beginner quiver in fear.
 The Shirakaba trail is a little more flat, and does not have as extreme of a decline.
 I would label myself as a slightly athletic person.
-And Shirakaba was definitely manageable for a second-time snowboarder like me.
+And Shirakaba was definitely manageable for a second-time snowboarder like myself.

 I think Niseko is a great place for pros and beginners alike.
 There are many trails of all difficulties, and the powder snow was of the highest quality.
 Even when I fell (and I fell a lot), it did not hurt.
 The powder snow was just so soft to land on.
 And watching all the pros cruise down some advanced slopes really inspired me to get better.